 - Surgery Consumables

-Talk to the hospital and understand what charges are covered by the insurance and what you need to give from your pocket.
+Talk to the hospital and understand what charges will the insurance cover.
+Know what you need to give from your pocket.
 Again, feel free to ask questions to the person in charge and get all your doubts cleared beforehand.
 Once you get the estimate, the hospital connects with your insurance agency to pass the pre-approval for the procedure to get you admitted.

 In most cases, the cost of hospitalization and surgery doesn’t exceed the estimate, unless there is any extra emergency procedure done on the table.
 Furthermore, it is important that you are well-informed by the hospital’s administrative department about any packages of the government for certain surgical procedures as this can help lower the cost.